 Why You Should Trust Us

 The lead tester for this review is Andy Wellman, a senior gear reviewer for GearLab since 2013.
 Andy is a lifelong climber with 23 years of experience across all climbing disciplines.
-While he spent his formative years trad climbing in Eldorado Canyon near Boulder, ever since he has loved the simplicity and focus on movement that comes while clipping bolts on sport climbs.
-Honing his sport game during years spent living and climbing at Rifle, Colorado, he has recently been chasing onsights and redpoints on the limestone walls of Spain and Greece, as well as the classic volcanic tuff of Smith Rock, Oregon.
-Decades spent projecting sport routes has certainly helped him understand the nuances of well-crafted and high performing quickdraws, which he is happy to share with you here.
-Joining him on the team is Cam McKenzie Ring, who began climbing over 20 years ago, accumulating experiences over all climbing disciplines during that time.
-She is a former member of Yosemite Search and Rescue, and now lives in Las Vegas, where she can be found clipping bolts in the Calico Hills or blasting up long routes in the Canyons of Red Rocks.
+While he spent his formative years trad climbing in Eldorado Canyon near Boulder, he also loves the simplicity and focus on movement that comes while clipping bolts on sport climbs.
+Honing his sport climbing game during years spent living and climbing at Rifle, Colorado, he has recently been chasing onsights and redpoints on the limestone walls of Spain and Greece, as well as the classic volcanic tuff of Smith Rock, Oregon.
+Decades spent projecting sport routes has certainly helped him understand the nuances of well-crafted and high-performing quickdraws, which he is happy to share with you here.
+Joining him on the team is Cam McKenzie Ring, who began climbing over 20 years ago, accumulating experiences across all climbing disciplines during that time.
+She is a former member of Yosemite Search and Rescue and now lives in Las Vegas, where she can be found clipping bolts in the Calico Hills or blasting up long routes in the Canyons of Red Rocks.

 Analysis and Test Results

-To be able to offer the best recommendations, we've assess each quickdraw compared to each other, and based upon five separate grading metrics, described in greater detail below.
-Worth noting is that lightweight quickdraws are great for long routes or alpine climbing, but generally don't perform very well for sport climbing.
-Similarly, sport specific quickdraws are heavier and bulkier than you may wish for lugging up a long approach.
-Therefore, be sure to identify which type of climbing you do most, or what style of draw you need, and focus on the attributes that best serve your purposes.
+To offer the best recommendations, we've compared these quickdraws to each other and assessed each one based on five separate grading metrics, described in greater detail below.
+Worth noting is that lightweight quickdraws are great for long routes or alpine climbing but generally don't perform very well for sport climbing.
+Similarly, sport-specific quickdraws are heavier and bulkier than you may wish for lugging up a long approach.
+Therefore, be sure to identify which type of climbing you do most or what style of draw you need, and focus on the attributes that best serve your purposes.

-Rock climbing can be an expensive sport to get started in.
-Once you add up your shoes, harness, rope, quickdraws and potentially traditional gear, you're looking at hundreds of dollars, and easily more.
+The initial investment to get started in rock climbing can be steep.
+Once you add up your shoes, harness, rope, quickdraws, and potentially traditional gear, you're looking at hundreds of dollars — or more.
 And then your shoes and rope wear out, and you need to buy them all over again!
 Climbing gear manufacturers are putting a lot of research and engineering into new and improved products, but those often come with a bigger price tag.
-When it comes to this category, you can spend over three hundred bones on a set of QDs, or as little as half that!
+It's easy to end up spending over three hundred bones on a set of QDs, or as little as half that!
 What's the difference?